New Jersey Digital Art Program for Individuals with ASD

 In addition to the digital art lessons provided, ASDC offers local in-home tutoring to clients in New Jersey.
 There is also an option to visit a local community center to participate in one-on-one tutoring or group lessons with Asher Rottenstrich, the organization's principal tutor.

-*This information is from an external source (Artistic Spectrum Digital Communications (ASDC)).
+(i)Source/Reference: Artistic Spectrum Digital Communications (ASDC).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.